cncf-tags/green-reviews-tooling/docs/proposals/proposal-trigger-and-deploy.md

      -d '{"ref":"main", "inputs": {"cncf_project": "falco", "cncf_project_sub": "modern-ebpf","version":"0.37.0"}}'
 ```

-The projects will also be able to call this webhook using a fine grained access
+The maintainers of the CNCF projects will also be able to call this webhook
-token we will provide.
+using a fine grained access token we will provide.

 This can be used to trigger the pipeline ad-hoc during development and can be
 added to their CI/CD pipeline if additional trigger points are required.